What To Do If Someone Is Having A Stroke

 ARMS – Can they raise both arms simultaneously and keep them raised?

 TIME – Time to call 999 / 112 if the patient displays any of these signs.

-The casualty may complain of a “Thunderclap” headache or the worst headache ever.
+The casualty may complain of a “Thunderclap” headache or the worst one ever.
 They may also have a flushed red face, be unable to walk and be incontinent.
-If you are unsure CALL 999 / 112
+If you are unsure, CALL 999 / 112

 What not to do

 If you believe someone is having a stroke, it is important not to